What is Infrared Coagulation?

 A small probe is used, which is placed above the hemorrhoid and applies small bursts of infrared light.
 The infrared light quickly causes the vessels to coagulate.
 This causes the hemorrhoids to shrink and recede.
 Complete shrinkage of the hemorrhoid tissues may take a few weeks.

 Generally, there are no post-treatment effects.
 Most patients can resume their regular lifestyle on the same day of treatment.
 There may be slight bleeding around the area after a few days.
 Patients should avoid extreme physical activity such as heavy lifting.
-Asprin should not be taken for a few days.
+Aspirin should not be taken for a few days.

 Only your doctor can determine how many visits are required.
 The number of required treatments depend on the severity of symptoms, location of hemorrhoids, and patient response to the procedure.